Training Outcomes Within Your Budget!

 What is the history of Java?

 Java is a platform-independent and Object-oriented language that is extensively used worldwide.
 It was first released by Sun Microsystems in 1995.
 Since its origin, Java has become one of the most popular programming languages worldwide, powering everything from the web to mobile applications.
-Here is a detailed history of Java programming language:
+Here is a detailed history and evolution of Java programming language:

 Versions of Java with its features